isc-projects/bind9/doc/arm/dnssec.inc.rst

 .. note::
    :any:`dnssec-policy` needs write access to the zone.
-Please see :ref:`dnssec_policy` for more details about implications for zone storage.
+Please see :any:`dnssec-policy` for more details about implications for zone storage.

 The default policy creates one key that is used to sign the complete zone, and uses ``NSEC`` to enable authenticated denial of existence (a secure way